Enabling Unmanned Aerial Vehicles (Drones) to use Tools in Complex Dynamic Environments

 This research will design, build and demonstrate a compact UAV with precise six degrees-of-freedom positioning capability enabled by new control methods, airframe designs, aerodynamic models, and position estimation (visual odometry) in dynamically changing (windy) environments.

-PhD Research
+Postdoctoral Research

 Salim Al-zubaidi.
-Supervisors: Karl Stol & Peter Xu
+Supervisor: Karl Stol

 Related: